CS-UCR/cs105-prj-phase3-square/README.md

 5) To go even further into understanding what is happening, one can use the command "scrapy shell [insertUrlLinkHere]" and test out functions needed for scrapy to use.
 If done correctly, it would look something like
 ![Scrapy shell](images/ScrapyShell.png)

+## PHASE 2: EDA and Data Cleaning

+#### The Basis for Comparison
+We have combed through the scientific data and predictions we will be comparing our globally collected climate data with.
+These findings come from government supported reports containing reasonings for certain climate numbers, such as the 1.5 degreed centigrade that we have shown as a majorly significant number.

+A csv file containing the figures we will use as a basis of comparison has been added, and we will use this with future EDA.

+#### Kaddy's EDA
+Add stuff here